-Market development funds (MDF) are a resource that a vendor grants to its indirect sales channel partners to help the channel with sales and marketing programs.
-The fund may be monetary or knowledge-based.
+Market development funds are a resource that a vendor grants to its indirect sales channel partners to help the channel with sales and marketing programs.

 Marketers within channel partner companies use market development funds to support a range of initiatives.
 Planning, close coordination with vendor partners and follow-through on MDF-backed programs are considered important success factors.
 MDF is one source of vendor funding, with another being co-op funding.